Census Act 1800

 The first census of England had been carried out by William I and published in the Domesday Book in 1086.
 Various other censuses had taken place, such as that in the sixteenth century, in which bishops were asked to count the communicants or number of families in their dioceses.
-In the latter part of the eighteenth century, there were several proposals for a Census Bill and a growing concern about the population of Britain and its demand for food, particularly fuelled by the publication, in 1798 of Thomas Robert Malthus's An Essay on the Principle of Population.
-The Census Bill was presented to Parliament on 20 November 1800, passed on 3 December and received Royal Assent on 31 December.
+In the latter part of the eighteenth century, there were several proposals for a Census Bill and a growing concern about the population of Britain and its demand for food, particularly fuelled by the publication in 1798 of Thomas Robert Malthus's An Essay on the Principle of Population.
+The Census Bill was presented to Parliament on 20 November 1800, passed on 3 December and received royal assent on 31 December.
 The first census was held on Tuesday 10 March 1801.

 Administration of the 1801 census

 The idea of a census had been championed, in the House of Commons, by Charles Abbot, MP for Helston, Cornwall, and future Speaker of the House of Commons.
 Prompted by the 1800 crop failure, which led to significant increases in food prices, a manufacturing recession and mass unemployment, and riots, Abbot believed the crisis could be solved, and future crises averted, by better knowledge of population, "wise legislation and good government".
 A census, Abbot argued, would enable the government to plan the distribution of grain supplies more effectively.
-Learning from a 1753 attempt to introduce a individual-level census combined with civil registration of births, marriages and deaths, Abbot's plan was designed to collect only a limited amount of information.
+Learning from a 1753 attempt to introduce an individual-level census combined with civil registration of births, marriages and deaths, Abbot's plan was designed to collect only a limited amount of information.
 Abbot was assisted in his plan by John Rickman who was a clerk in the House of Commons.
 Rickman subsequently undertook the analysis of the results and the preparation of abstracts and reports from the 1801 census (and the three following censuses).

 The 1801 census was geared to collecting data on an aggregate rather than an individual basis.
 Only statistical summaries were to be provided to the Government in Whitehall, on government issued enumeration forms: authorities neither requested nor required information about individuals.
 Information was to be collected from every household by census enumerators who in England and Wales were usually the local Overseers of the Poor, aided by constables, tithingmen, headboroughs and other officers of the peace.
 In March 1801 every Overseer was charged with walking to every house or dwelling in their parish and from their visits compiling the following data for their area (parish, township or place):